a trash, and others space editors

 The presence of the trash in the house and its use indicate the permeability between the spacial set-up of the house and the “architecture” of an intangible computing space.
 If the trash already belonged to the household, this trash had made a detour through the margin of a computer desktop.

-In the statement house, the trash is a space in itself with its own modalities.
-Similarly to the computer trash, it acts as an temporary editor.
+In the statement house, the trash is a place in itself with its own modalities.
+Similarly to the computer trash 2, it acts as an temporary editor.
 Items or texts can be stored inside temporarily revealing past actions while exhibiting unrecovered items.

-It is a transient exhibition space, set between brackets, like a vitrine is another one with an underlining.
+It is a transient space, set between brackets, temporarily removing the object from valuable attention, like a vitrine is an one whose function is to underline the object.

 2 The trash is a space editor